Australia gives COVID-19 shots to virus-hit Papua New Guinea

 Torres Strait Island Regional Council Mayor Phillemon Mosby said his fellow Australian islanders were becoming increasingly concerned by the threat posed by nearby Papua New Guinea islands.

-“An outbreak in our region would be certainly devastating,” Mosby, a resident of Poruma Island, told Australian Broadcasting Corp.
+“An outbreak in our region would be certainly devastating,” said Mosby, a resident of Poruma Island.

 Australia has been among the most successful countries in the world in containing community spread of the disease.
 One of the reasons for Australia’s success is that it does not share a land border with any country.